 Registration is closed

-Anything related to the open data.
+Anything related to the civic tech.

 Of course, we are happy to hear your stories or questions.